prestonfitz/intex/README.md

 2. Create a website that gathers information from Provo citizens about their social media usage and mental health.
 3. Create a dashboard to investigate the high-level relationship between social media usage and mental health.

 The files that this README is written for are in relation to the second and third points and the website made to address them.
+The website was hosted at mentalhealthprovo.is404.net, though was left up only long enough to be graded and then taken down.